sadam1807/facebook-login-with-mern/README.md

-# social-login-with-mern
+# facebook-login-with-mern
-This reposirory will contain implementaion of all types of social login such as facebook , google, linkedIn etc.
+This reposirory will contain implementaion of facebook sigin using MERN.